-In 2018 Conde Nast Traveler crowned Delaware Water Gap National Recreation Area the most beautiful place in Pennsylvania.
+In 2018 and in 2023 Conde Nast Traveler crowned Delaware Water Gap National Recreation Area the most beautiful place in Pennsylvania.
 The Water Gap is breathtaking.
 The park itself has many aspects, from waterfalls, historic villages, hiking trails, wildlife, the Delaware River, ravines, forested mountains, and more.

 Delaware Water Gap

 Pocono is a Native American word meaning, “stream between two mountains.”
 The Delaware Water Gap is the true namesake, for the area where the Delaware River cut a gap between two mountains and formed what is now known as the “Gateway to the Pocono Mountains.”

 Nestled between the Pennsylvania and New Jersey border, the gorgeous Delaware Water Gap has small-town charm, rustic hiking trails, and breathtaking views of the Delaware River.
 In the summertime, the Delaware Water Gap is a frenzy of hikers, paddlers, fishermen, tubers, and cyclists that flock to its trailhead to the Appalachian Trail.
 It’s the only town in Pennsylvania with full Appalachian Trail through-hiker support.
 Delaware Water Gap is a proud home to a community that welcomes hikers—and other visitors, of course!—and fosters a love of the outdoors.